IBM/watson-discovery-analyze-data-breaches/doc/index.md

 ## Preparing the dataset

-For the [Watson Discovory BYOD][byod] demonstration, we used a public dataset that lists cyber security breaches between 2004 and 2017.
+For this journey, we used a public dataset that lists cyber security breaches between 2004 and 2017.
 The data is available as a [spreadsheet on Google Docs][spreadsheet].
 You can download the dataset as Comma-separated values (CSV), by clicking the **File** menu, then **Download as** then selecting the `.csv` file format.